near/NEPs/specs/Standards/MultiToken/Metadata.md

 ## Motivation

 The primary value of tokens comes from their metadata.
-While the [core standard](Core.md) provides the minimum interface that can be considered a multi token, most artists, developers, and dApps will want to associate more data with each token, and will want a predictable way to interact with any NFT's metadata.
+While the [core standard](Core.md) provides the minimum interface that can be considered a multi token, most artists, developers, and dApps will want to associate more data with each token, and will want a predictable way to interact with any MT's metadata.

 NEAR's unique [storage staking](https://docs.near.org/docs/concepts/storage-staking) approach makes it feasible to store more data on-chain than other blockchains.
 This standard leverages this strength for common metadata attributes, and provides a standard way to link to additional offchain data to support rapid community experimentation.